Kaho’olawe is the smallest main island in the Hawaiian chain.

 Even though the island may have seemed small and barren in ancient times, native plants and seabirds flourished there.
 The dryland forests had intermittent streams that fed the native plant environment.
 The small streams were more effective on the landscape once the larger, overgrown vegetation was cleared for firewood and growing food.

-With the close location to Maui, it was easy to transport goods back and forth.
+The proximity to Maui made it easy to transport goods back and forth.

 Nearly 3,000 archeological and historical sites and features were inventoried on the small island by 2004.
 These sites tell the story of Kaho’olawe being a navigational center for voyaging, an adze quarry, an agricultural center, and a place for religious and cultural ceremonies.